miketauro/Classifying-Medical-vs-Alternative-Medical-Research-Papers-Using-Machine-Learning/README.md

 accuracy of 84.9% and 90% respectively.
 This project shows not only that science and pseudoscience can be differentiated by machine learning on a fundamental level, but that utilizing a smaller feature set such as titles might not perform as well as a larger feature set such as abstracts.

-This project was completed as my final project required by the Brainstation Data Science course.